forestgrape/coronavirus/10_vaccines/vaccine_safety.md

 * *Ovaries:* If cells in the follicles or even oocytes themselves are transfected this can have unwanted effects:
   * the number of  primordial follicles (respectively local stem cell populations) could be affected.
-  	> This is highly speculative and even if it would be the case then it is likely mainly relevant for children and repeated vaccination.
+  	> This is highly speculative and even if the case the effects are likely not that relevant for adults.

+	>> If someone has concerns about vaccination, these should not be dismissed but to be accepted.
+When more is known about the underlying mechanisms better risk estimates are possible.
   * Other effects are possible too, e.g. ingredients such as the transfected RNA, polyethylen-glycol or the produced spikes may remain in oocytes or close by cells - in theory this could affect embryogenesis.
   	> If the latter is the case, waiting with pregnancy a few months after vaccination could be adequate.